heigeo/leaflet.wms/README.md

 ## API

 leaflet.wms provides four layer classes (and shortcut lowercase functions) that facilitate working with WMS layers.
-To get the most out of leaflet.wms, it's generally best to just use the `L.WMS.Source` virtual layer.
+To get the most out of leaflet.wms, it's generally best to just use the [L.WMS.Source] virtual layer, which creates other layers automatically.

 ### L.WMS.TileLayer